From Souillac to Trémolat, the Dordogne Valley flows through the region of Périgord Noir.

 A coveted land

-Their strategic positions were coveted by the French and the English during the Hundred Years War.
-The fortified villages and their castles greatly suffered by the conflict and changed hands many times between France and England.
+The French and the English coveted their strategic positions during the Hundred Years War.
+The fortified villages and their castles suffered greatly from the conflict, and they changed hands many times between France and England.

 When the Hundred Years War ended with the French victory at Castillon-la-Bataille, an era of prosperity started in the region with the growing importance of river trading.